EricKotato/TDLibNSE/README.md

 You may also need OpenSSL to be installed in your system.

+To reduce your .so files size, you can use `strip -s` on them.

 ### Usage in code

 After that, you can include it in your Sciter HTML file as: